Ankyloglossia: Mechanical and social effects

 Ankyloglossia can result in mechanical and social effects.
 Lalakea and Messner studied 15 people, aged 14 to 68 years old.
 The subjects were given questionnaires in order to assess functional complaints associated with ankyloglossia.
 Eight subjects noted one or more mechanical limitations which included cuts or discomfort underneath the tongue and difficulties with kissing, licking one's lips, eating an ice cream cone, keeping one's tongue clean and performing tongue tricks.
 In addition, seven subjects noted social effects such as embarrassment and teasing.
 The authors concluded that this study confirmed anecdotal evidence of mechanical problems associated with ankyloglossia and it suggests that the kinds of mechanical and social problems noted may be more prevalent than previously thought.
 Furthermore, the authors note that some patients may be unaware of the extent of the limitations they have due to ankyloglossia, since they have never experienced a normal tongue range of motion.
-A limitation of this study is the small sample size that also represented a large age range.

 Lalakea and Messner note that mechanical and social effects may occur even without other problems related to ankyloglossia, such as speech and feeding difficulties.
 Also, mechanical and social effects may not arise until later in childhood, as younger children may be unable to recognize or report the effects.
 In addition, some problems, such as kissing, may not come about until later in life.